-Well as always, thank you once again for listening to this Bible study podcast, I’m Randy Duncan, and in this episode, we will be covering Genesis chapter 33, which sees Jacob finally return to face his brother Esau after 20 years of being away.
+Genesis 33, well as always, thank you once again for listening to this Bible study podcast, I’m Randy Duncan, and in this episode, we will be covering Genesis 33, which sees Jacob finally return to face his brother Esau after 20 years of being away.

 In the last episode, we saw Jacob wrestle with God, and have his name changed from Jacob, to Israel.
 We also saw all of the preparations made by Jacob as his brother Esau approached with his 400 men.
 And that is where we pick up the action here in chapter 33.